-Organisation/ Applicable Legislation Contact Point All Spills Organisation / Agency Role Local authorities Fife Council The City of Edinburgh Council West Lothian Council East Lothian Falkirk Council Clackmannanshire Council Refer Appendix 10 for contact details. ~ The relevant local authority should be notified of any spill that could result in shoreline pollution.
+Organisation/ Applicable Contact Point All Spills Organisation / Agency Legislation Role Local authorities Fife Council The City of Edinburgh Council West Lothian Council East Lothian Falkirk Council Clackmannanshire Council Stirling Council Refer Appendix 10 for contact details. ✓ The relevant local authority should be notified of any spill that could result in shoreline pollution.
 Scottish Environment Protection Agency (SEPA) (The Water Environment (Controlled Activities) (Scotland) Regulations 2011) SEPA are responsible for water quality in controlled waters - underground waters, inland waters & coastal waters within 3 miles of the shore and for the spread of oil inland from estuaries) Emergency Hotline For spills in the water environment of the Forth, SEPA when notified can provide advice to mitigate or prevent further pollution where practicable.
-SEPA will regulate and licence the storage and transportation or any waste products collected as a result of any clean up operations In general as a regulatory body SEPA will not be responsible for any clean up operations leading to the restoration of normality.
+SEPA will regulate and licence the storage and transportation or any waste products collected as a result of any clean-up operations In general as a regulatory body SEPA will not be responsible for any clean-up operations leading to the restoration of normality.
 During an incident SEPA may require to take evidential samples for possible later legal action.
 Marine (Scotland) 2010 Act; Marine Licensing (Exempted Activities) (Scottish Inshore Region) Order 2011; Marine Licensing (Exempted Activities) (Scottish Offshore Region) Order 2011).
-MARINE SCOTLAND are the controlling body for the waters of the marine environment and fisheries; are the licensing body; under M(S)A dispersants may not be used in the offshore environment in areas of less than 20m in depth, or within 1 nautical mile of such, without permission from MARINE SCOTLAND.
-Mobile, pager and fax Approval must be sought over any intended use of dispersants within the Forth in areas that are less than 20m in water depth or within 1 nautical mile of such.
-Informed of dispersant use in areas outwith above zone.
-Marine Scotland should be consulted in advance of all proposals to use oil dispersants except under "force majeure" conditions.
-Scottish Natural Heritage (SNH) Marine Scotland would consult with SNH as required re use of dispersants in waters which may impinge on statutory conservation areas Telephone, fax, mobile and pager √ Fax all spills.
-Telephone if spill exceeds 1 tonne.
+MARINE SCOTLAND are the controlling body for the waters of the marine environment and fisheries; are the licensing body; Mobile and email Under the Marine (Scotland) Act 2010 Marine Scotland (MS) administers the devolved powers on behalf of the Scottish Ministers and co- ordinates environmental advice within the Scottish Government to inform decisions on dispersant use.
+MS-LOT licences the use of dispersants for all uses in shallow waters (< 20 m depth or within 1 nautical mile of any such area).
+NatureScot Marine Scotland would consult with NatureScot as required re use of dispersants in waters which may impinge on statutory conservation areas Telephone and mobile √ Telephone if spill exceeds 1 tonne.
 Would require immediate notification for spills which are likely to impact on designated conservation sites.

-4.3: Initial Responder- Ports of Methil, Kirkcaldy, Grangemouth, Leith & Burntisland
+4.3: Initial Responder- Ports of Methil, Grangemouth, Leith & Burntisland